-More and more, we rely on the internet to access information.
-From checking our e-mail and social media accounts to viewing our bank statements to researching subjects, we depend on the connectivity the internet provides for nearly everything.
-And today’s generation of kids has more access to information online than any generation before.
-That’s why it’s important to make sure your family understands the risks of living in a connected world.
+Over time, we have become increasingly reliant on the internet to access information.
+And due to the impact of COVID-19, our online presence and reliance has become even more prevalent as parents and children are required to work, attend classes, and connect with others from home.
+That’s why it’s important to make sure your family understands the risks of living in a highly connected world.
 To help get this conversation started and promote cybersecurity in your home, we’ve outlined 10 tips on how to keep your family and kids safe online.

 - Teach your kids the importance of cybersecurity.

 Taking the time to educate your family about cybersecurity is vital.
 Go over what suspicious online activity looks like and encourage your kids to ask you for help if they encounter anything that seems unusual.
 You can even take it a step further by installing security software that prevents your kids from visiting the wrong sites or clicking bad links.